Bennet picks up presidential backing of ex-Sen. Gary Hart

 Hart, now 82, was a Colorado senator and well-regarded underdog when he won the Democratic primary in New Hampshire in 1984.
 Former Vice President Walter Mondale eventually won the nomination before losing to President Ronald Reagan.

-Bennet, also a Colorado senator, hopes to emulate Hart’s New Hampshire performance as he tries to emerge in a crowded presidential field where he has yet to crack 1% in polling.
-Hart planned to introduce Bennet at the New Hampshire Democratic Party’s convention on Saturday.
+Bennet, also a Colorado senator, hopes to emulate Hart’s New Hampshire performance as he tries to emerge in a crowded presidential field where he has hovered around 1% in polling.
+Hart planned to introduce and formally endorse Bennet at the New Hampshire Democratic Party’s convention on Saturday.

 “A number of years ago, the voters of New Hampshire provided an opportunity for a young Colorado senator to build a strong national candidacy,” Hart said in a statement.
 “They have the chance now to do it again.
 Michael Bennet has the intelligence, experience, and judgment to put our nation back on track at home and abroad.”